zrythm/zrythm/doc/user/scripting/overview.rst

 `Guile language <https://www.gnu.org/software/guile/>`_, an implementation of Scheme.

 The next section is a comprehensive list of all available procedures in the API.
+Each section in the API corresponds to a specific Guile module, so for example, to use the procedures in the ``audio position`` section, one would do ``(use-modules (audio track))`` at the top of the script.